Sales Negotiation Skills to Maximize Outcomes

 The right negotiation skills will get you much more than the best price.
 In fact, if negotiators focus solely on the transactional aspect of the deal, they’re leaving value on the table.

-But, to get this right requires an understanding of the principles and behaviors of successful negotiation as well as a balance between the three dimensions of a negotiation.
+But getting this right requires an understanding of the principles and behaviors of successful negotiation, as well as a balance across the three dimensions of negotiation.

 It’s not about cookie-cutter strategies or one-time use manipulative tactics.
 Today’s buyers simply won’t fall for these tired and played-out strategies.
 They’re more informed than ever and looking for someone they can trust.